 Direct new development in the canyons and foothills toward areas meeting suitability criteria, as outlined in the Town of Brighton’s General Plan and other applicable general or community plans.

 Advisory or Mandatory Design Standards.
 The development and design standards set forth in this chapter fall into two categories: "advisory" standards and "mandatory" standards.
 Design standards that are advisory encourage voluntary adaptation.
 Development within the foothills and canyons overlay zone is to comply with all of the mandatory standards unless alternative design is approved by the Planning Commission upon a finding that the alternative design is in harmony with the purposes of FCOZ as stated in Section 19.38.010.
 The design standards and categories are summarized below in Table 19.38.1: FCOZ Design Standards.

+TABLE 19.38.1: FCOZ DESIGN STANDARDS